Singita Sasakwa Lodge

 Children of all ages are welcome at Singita Sasakwa Lodge although there are no specific childcare facilities.
 It should also be noted that in the interest of safety, participation of children in any game activities (drives/walks/bike rides) is at the discretion of their guide.
 Babysitting can be arranged for those that require it.

-Each cottage has its own plunge pool, there is an equestrian centre right next door offering riding safaris for experienced riders.
+Each cottage has its own plunge pool, there is an equestrian center right next door offering riding safaris for experienced riders.
 Singita Sasakwa Lodge also has a fantastic spa offering relaxing massage and other treatments as well as an archery pavilion, two tennis courts, gym, a library and games room.

 There are many activities to keep everyone entertained from daily game drives and walks with professional guides to activities such as archery, lawn croquet, badminton, star-gazing safaris and mountain biking.
 The lodge has two tennis courts, a spa and yoga and gym facilities are also available at Singita Sasakwa Lodge.
 Hot air balloon trips can be arranged prior to arrival for an additional cost.